IDavron/exploring-neural-networks-weight-space/README.md

 ## Structure

-* src - this folder contains the reusable code used throughout the research.
+* src - contains the reusable code used throughout the research.
+* data - should contain dataset files for each zoo and data splits.
+Left empty becuase dataset files are too large for github.
 * configs - contains the .yaml config files for the MLP classifiers.
 * reports - contains plots and diagrams with results.
 * notebooks - contains jupyter notebooks used to train and evaluate classifier and generative models.